5.5° moderate rain

-Impact – What difference is the Woodlane Science curriculum making on pupils?
+Impact – What difference is the Maths curriculum making on pupils?

-- The vast majority of pupils meet or exceed their expected progress in Maths (click here for further details).
+- The vast majority of pupils usually meet or exceed their expected progress in Maths.

-- The very large majority of pupils meet or exceed their expected outcomes in Maths (external qualifications) (click here for further details).
+- The vast majority of pupils usually meet or exceed their expected outcomes in Maths (external qualifications).

 - The vast majority of pupils leave Woodlane with at least one formally recognised Maths qualification.

 - Many pupils join mainstream colleges/sixth forms at post-16 where they study a range of different qualifications and subjects following excellent progress from their starting points in Maths and following successful completion of the Maths GCSE, Entry Level or Functional Skills qualifications.

 - Pupils are well-prepared for the next stage of their education.

 - Analysis of Maths outcomes and pupil progress indicates that there is little statistical significance between key groups.
 Where any small differences are identified strategies are implemented swiftly.

 - Numeracy is embedded across the school and feeds into other subjects.
 Excellent progress in Maths has a significant benefit for pupils in other subjects.